 We pride ourselves in creating a terrifyingly fun-filled event.
 Yet the Haunted Mines can be too intense for some customers.
 Don't be embarassed about this, it happens to many people.
-If you want out, call out to any one of our monsters or security members, and you will be safely escorted out of the attraction, where you can wait at the exit for your group to rejoin you.
-If you need medical attention (hyperventilation, panic attacks, claustrophobia GAD, whatever) our emergency staff is ready to assist you.
+If you want out, call out to any one of our security guards, and you will be safely escorted out of the attraction, where you can wait at the exit for your group to rejoin you.
+If you need medical attention (hyperventilation, panic attacks, claustrophobia, whatever) our emergency staff is ready to assist you.
 Sorry, but we cannot refund your money once you have entered the attraction - all sales are final.
 But you'll be well cared for!

-On most nights we have on-site Police Officers, Sheriff's Deputies, and/or Military Police; Firemen; EMT services including ambulence service; and clinical or counseling psychologists.
+On most nights we have on-site Police Officers, Sheriff's Deputies, and/or Military Police; Firemen; EMT services including ambulance service; and clinical or counseling psychologists.
 On quiet nights we may have only firemen or EMTs, with the other emergency responders on rapid standby.
-This is in addition to our trained security guards.
+This is in addition to our trained security guards and safety officers.
 We've been fortunate to have had only minor incidents to date, but we're ready regardless!

 The Haunted Mines haunted house is produced by a partnership of the Western Museum of Mining and Industry and Haunted Mines, a Colorado not-for-profit corporation.
 These are the guys that have been scaring Colorado Springs every Halloween since 1993!

 We do not allow our guests to use cameras in our attraction, whether they be high-quality or cell phone cameras.
 We make special exceptions for media crews, but this must be arranged in advance.

 No. Flashlights, laser pointers, cell phones held up as a light, or other light sources are not permitted.
 We've carefully crafted the lighting in each scene to give you the best experience -- why would you want to ruin it?
-Too, flashlights will harm yours and our monster's night vision making it unsafe for both.
+Too, flashlights will harm your and our monster's night vision making it unsafe for both.
 So, this is a strict "No".